jrtechs/NodeJSBlog/entries/web-development/node-website-optimization.md

 This is the result for a single blog post.

-Before the improvements my home page took 3.14 seconds to load and was 3mb.
+Before the improvements, my home page took 3.14 seconds to load and was 3mb.
 Now my home page takes 1.22 seconds to load and is only 1.2mb in size.
 If you look at the waterfall for my home page, most of the time is a result of the youtube embedded videos loading.